 *The Polish spelling of their opponent’s name.

-But even with its formidable reputation, the Konarmiya had stumbled into trouble by creating a deep and narrow salient near the town of Brody that the Poles endeavoured to close in order to crush their enemy.
+But even with its formidable reputation, the Konarmiya stumbled into trouble by creating a deep and narrow salient near the town of Brody that the Poles endeavoured to close, hoping to crush their enemy.
 Realising the threat, Budyonny desperately sought to extricate his forces and, along with Voroshilov, his brilliant leadership carried the day.
 The Polish historian Zamoyski wrote: ‘He and Voroshilov hardly slept at all during those days; they were always to be found at any point where morale was beginning to flag, Voroshilov exhorting, Budyonny leading charges.’
 The Red Cossacks escaped by the skin of their teeth and Budyonny later admitted that the affair took his men to ‘the outer limits of human resources’.

 Stalin, Yegorov and Budyonny responded by disregarding these orders and making preparations for an onslaught southwest towards Lwów.
 Increasingly frustrated, Kamenev issued another directive on 12 August, again he instructed Stalin and Yegorov to place the Konarmiya under Tukachevsky’s control.
 The pair sat on the order almost to the point of dereliction before forwarding it to Budyonny on 15 August – long after the drive towards Lwów had started.
 Budyonny’s response was cruder than Stalin and Yegorov’s: he simply disregarded Kamenev’s instructions, arguing that the orders failed to mention any specific locations, a technicality that allowed him to request further ‘clarification’.
 In the meantime, the advance on Lwów continued.